-Kahlil Lozoraitis, Development Director
+Kahlil Lozoraitis, Director of Enterprise Development

-Born on Co-op day, Kahlil possess a long history of passion for quality food and sustainable development.
+Born on Co-op day, Kahlil possesses a long history of passion for quality food and sustainable development.
 He is a seasoned strategist and MBA/MA with 15-plus years of building brands with purpose, and has successfully led projects for Fortune 500 clients, nonprofits, as well as startups.
 Kahlil brings strength in converting insights into strategy and communication initiatives that change behavior and build community, and supports work with an acute understanding of trends and commitment to the belief that it is unconventional business that can make a difference.
 An avid outdoorsman, he and his family share time between Brooklyn and the Hudson Valley.